Flares, Bells, Tees, Els, Wyes, Couplings, & Caps

 PVC couplings and bells are fine for valve-stem protectors.
 Check our blogs on bonding dissimilar plastics with heat and adhesion.
 Note here that on top of adhesives we recommend a set screw (sheet metal screw) that will bite into the butyrate wall.

 PVC pipe often comes standard with bell ends on one side.
 You can also order belled ends on our Butyrate, Provista (PETG), and Polycarbonate tubing.
 We have a new process that allows us to make bells to order on hundreds of sizes in small quantities.
-Thus, tooling and setup costs are reduced to a minimum.
+Thus, tooling and setup costs for custom plastic tubing are reduced to a minimum.

 Flare vs Bell